 Why German Shepherds May Not Like To Cuddle?

-As we mentioned earlier, not all German Shepherds will like to cuddle.
+As we mentioned earlier, not all German Shepherds will like to snuggle.
 There are several factors that may contribute to their lack of tolerance for affection.

 When a German Shepherd snuggles up close to you, it means they trust that you aren’t going to hurt them.
 If this trust was broken from a previously abusive relationship, they may be more suspicious of your close contact and not want to cuddle.